There are 4 major benefits that practicing your faith provides -- and studies that back them up.

-In his studies on Blue Zones, Buettner found that people who live to be 100 or older proactively surrounded themselves with a strong community, specifically a faith-based one.
+In his studies on Blue Zones, Buettner found that.
 Being surrounded by people who hold the same values and who desire to life a good life provides us with deeper connections and constant support.
 Being a part of your local parish or Catholic community group can improve both psychological and emotional well-being.

 Belonging to and being involved in your faith provides, not only spiritual benefits, but physical ones that can help you live a longer and more fulfilled life.